Skip to main content

 • Generally, Ideal Generator Performance Standard is assumed for all tests and Analysis Nodes within the template.

-• Template has primarily been configured for asynchronous intermittent generating systems.
+• The template has primarily been configured for asynchronous intermittent generating systems.
 Additional tests required for synchronous generating systems have been included and disabled by default.

 • By default, the selected number of loops (i.e. operating conditions and/or test variations) is a subset of the required tests in an effort to reduce simulation time when getting initial results.
 For submission, you may want to select a greater number of loops.